chr15m/roguelike-browser-boilerplate/README.md

   Game.display.draw(x, y, "X");
 ```

 You can find more documentation on the tile options in the [ROT.js documentation for graphical tiles](http://ondras.github.io/rot.js/manual/#tiles).
-There is a neat tile colorizing technique you can use in there to get more variation.
+There is also a neat tile colorizing technique you can use in there to get more variation.

 Finally, if you want to overlay multiple tiles on each other that's easy too.
 When you are calling the ROT.js `display.draw()` method, simply pass it an array of characters rather than a single character.
 For example, to draw the floor tile (`"."`) underneath the player tile (`"@"`) do this: